dmirauta/easy-opencl-cpp/README.md

 * Check for c++23 during compilation (and compile without multidimentional indexing otherwise?)

 * GLCL interop?

+* Add flag to forego copy back for writable array, for multi pass kernels.

 * Need to account for different compilers potentially packing structs differently sometimes? (causing a mismatch in reading and writing between c++ and opencl?)